camunda/camunda-bpm-examples/deployment/spring-servlet-pa-wildfly/README.md

 ## Show me the important parts!

-We create a Process Application class which extends the `ServletProcessApplication` and annotate it with `@ProcessApplication`, so the Camunda BPM Platform can pick it up and register the Process Application without any further action:
+We create a Process Application class which extends the `ServletProcessApplication` and annotate it with `@ProcessApplication`, so the Camunda Platform can pick it up and register the Process Application without any further action:

 ```java